bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 # as we came on the dark side of type erasure

+This is a short story, with lot of code, witch tells from exitment, illusion, realisation and new orientation around "type erasure"

 <img width="920" alt="image" src="https://github.com/user-attachments/assets/65f7f175-08d6-4c5e-b3e1-7cb45a59779b">

 If you have not yet seen [Sean Parent talking about type erasure](https://www.youtube.com/watch?v=_BpMYeUFXv8), do it now.
+This was for us, as for many others a really, empowering expirience.
+It covered so many topics.
+For now, we will concentrate on the "type erasure" part.

-We will short recap the quintesence of this example.
+We will try, to short recap the quintesence of this example.
 To eliminate the boilerplate code, we use "proxy".

-"proxy" is the "type erasure library roposed for inclusion in c++26.
+"proxy" is the "type erasure"" library roposed for inclusion in c++26.

-We will use only a small part of the many features available in this awesome library.
+In the sample is used only a small part of the many features available in this awesome library.

 ```c++
 #include <iostream>